oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/djibouti.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 28,000 (2022 est.)
+- `總訂閱數`: 28,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 2 (2022 est.)
+- `每100名居民訂閱數`: 2 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 519,000 (2022 est.)
+- `總訂閱數`: 519,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 46 (2022 est.)
+- `每100名居民訂閱數`: 46 (2022 est.)

 ### 電信系統
-- `general assessment`: Djibouti remains one of the last bastions where the national telco has a monopoly on telecom services, including fixed lines, mobile, internet, and broadband with the exception of broad band fiber; despite the country benefiting from its location as a hub for international submarine cables, prices for telecom services remain relatively high, and out of reach for a number of customers, weighing on market advancement; the Djibouti government is aiming to sell a minority stake in the incumbent telco (retaining some control of decisions) while securing the financial backing and the management acumen of a foreign operator; this is part of a larger plan to modernize the country’s economy more generally; the state expects to conduct a sale of up to 40% of the company to an international investor (2023)
+- `總體評估`: Djibouti remains one of the last bastions where the national telco has a monopoly on telecom services, including fixed lines, mobile, internet, and broadband with the exception of broad band fiber; despite the country benefiting from its location as a hub for international submarine cables, prices for telecom services remain relatively high, and out of reach for a number of customers, weighing on market advancement; the Djibouti government is aiming to sell a minority stake in the incumbent telco (retaining some control of decisions) while securing the financial backing and the management acumen of a foreign operator; this is part of a larger plan to modernize the country’s economy more generally; the state expects to conduct a sale of up to 40% of the company to an international investor (2023)
-- `domestic`: about 2 per 100 fixed-line teledensity and nearly 44 per 100 mobile-cellular (2021)
+- `國內`: about 2 per 100 fixed-line teledensity and nearly 44 per 100 mobile-cellular (2021)
-- `international`: country code - 253; landing points for the SEA-ME-WE-3 & 5, EASSy, Aden-Djibouti, Africa-1, DARE-1, EIG, MENA, Bridge International, PEACE Cable, and SEACOM fiber-optic submarine cable systems providing links to Asia, the Middle East, Europe, Southeast Asia, Australia and Africa; satellite earth stations - 2 (1 Intelsat - Indian Ocean and 1 Arabsat) (2019)
+- `國際的`: country code - 253; landing points for the SEA-ME-WE-3 & 5, EASSy, Aden-Djibouti, Africa-1, DARE-1, EIG, MENA, Bridge International, PEACE Cable, and SEACOM fiber-optic submarine cable systems providing links to Asia, the Middle East, Europe, Southeast Asia, Australia and Africa; satellite earth stations - 2 (1 Intelsat - Indian Ocean and 1 Arabsat) (2019)

 ### 廣播媒體
 state-owned Radiodiffusion-Television de Djibouti operates the sole terrestrial TV station, as well as the only 2 domestic radio networks; no private TV or radio stations; transmissions of several international broadcasters are available (2019)